stouch/docs/help/questions.md

 ### Will the bin scripts update all my projects?

 Running `bin/directus db:upgrade` will only update your default `_` project.
 You will need to update your custom projects manually.

+## Data Migrations

+### Does Directus handle deploying or migrating of content?
+When you add data into a database, Directus does not provide any tool for you to migrate or deploy your data changes between different environments (_ie. from development to production_).